mschen21/is-website-main/content/travel/taiwan-taipei-tainan-kaohsiung.md

 ![](https://dihttzbq1w95x.cloudfront.net/IMG_0942.jpg)

-Beimen Crystal Palace is a popular place for weddings and we stopped by purely for the photo opp ;)
+Beimen Crystal Palace is a popular venue for weddings and we stopped by purely for the photo opp ;)

 ![](https://dihttzbq1w95x.cloudfront.net/IMG_0983.jpg)